-- The CPE program must be conducted under the auspices of an ACPE-certified supervisor (faculty) attached to an ACPE-accredited CPE center.
+- the CPE program must be conducted under the auspices of an Association for Clinical Pastoral Education (ACPE)-certified supervisor (faculty) attached to an ACPE-accredited CPE center.

-Master of Divinity students may use a basic unit of clinical pastoral education (CPE) to meet one field education placement requirement.
+Master of Divinity students may use a basic unit of CPE to meet one field education placement requirement.
 CPE units may ordinarily be taken during the academic year or during the summer.
 Students may also elect to receive academic course credit for CPE.

-In all cases, if a student also desires academic credit (2 course credits) for an accredited clinical pastoral education unit, then he/she must register for CPE 100 during the Divinity School course registration period.
+In all cases, if a student also desires academic credit (1 or 2 course credits) for an accredited CPE unit, then he/she must register for CPE 100 during the Divinity School course registration period.
 The student should gain acceptance in the CPE program before registering for CPE 100.
 The student will be responsible for the Divinity School tuition costs related to the CPE unit’s two-course equivalency.
 The Divinity School tuition charge for these two course credits will be at the current Divinity School tuition rate at the time the academic credit is officially recorded on the student’s record.
-All CPE center fees and tuition charges will be paid by the student.
-The student is also responsible for having the CPE center mail directly to the Office of Field Education the original or certified copy of the supervisor’s final evaluation indicating the unit was successfully completed and a full unit of CPE credit extended.
-The Office of Field Education will then notify the Divinity School registry to this effect, and academic credit for two courses will be recorded.
+The Divinity School will cover the tuition cost of the CPE program (up to $450) upon receipt of a student's final supervisor evaluation.
+Other fees are the responsibility of the student.
+The student is responsible for having the CPE center mail directly, or send electronically, to the Office of Field Education the original of the supervisor’s final evaluation indicating the unit was successfully completed and a full unit of CPE credit extended.
+The Office of Field Education will then notify the Divinity School registry to this effect, and academic credit will be recorded.

 The Divinity School will consider academic credit for CPE units completed in prior semesters.
 In these cases, the student will pay the current Divinity School tuition rate at the time the academic credit is officially recorded on the student’s record.
 Approval of the academic credit for a CPE unit from an ACPE, Inc. accredited agency will be determined by the Office of Field Education and the Academic Dean.